Sponsor and status

 Sponsor.
 Representative for South Carolina's 2nd congressional district.
 Republican.

 Length: 4 pages

-This bill was introduced on June 13, 2001, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 13, 2001, in a previous session of Congress, but it did not receive a vote.

 Jun 13, 2001

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 2165 (107th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.